Impedimenta/Suitcase/README.md

 # Suitcase

-A flexible command line tool for instantly deploying user interfaces for simple commands and scripts.
+*A flexible command line tool for instantly deploying user interfaces for simple commands and scripts.*

-## tl;dr

 Suitcase is a command line tool that can be *"programmed"* to display a [SwiftUI](https://developer.apple.com/xcode/swiftui/) interface that can trigger commands and scripts.

-Think of it as similar to [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) but for macOS and driven by the command line.
+It's similar to [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334), but for macOS and driven by the command line.

 ### First Class Mac Citizen